-PORTION OF WEBER PLACE TO BE REMOVED PROPOSED STORMWATER MANAGEMENT AREA PROPOSED WALKING TRAIL (TYPICAL) PROPOSED MEADOW WETLAND BOUNDARY -12" WIDE GRAVEL SURFACE FOR EMERGENCY ACCESS PROPOSED LAWN SCULPTURE GARDEN RESERVED LAND FOR ROAD WIDENING PURPOSES WF LANDS OF THE CITY OF NEW YOR PROPOSED EXERCISE STATION (TYPICAL) PROPOSED GATE HOUSE CONSTRUCT/REPAIR STONE WALLS ALONG COONEY HILL ROAD EXISTING PAVEMENT TO BE REMOVED ູງແມ່ນແມ່ນ 0 PROPOSED STONE WALLS WITH SIGNAGE PROPOSED WATER QUALITY FOREBAY CONSTRUCT/REPAIR STONE WALLS ALONG KING STREET PROPOSED STORMWATER MANAGEMENT POND PROPOSED GATE HOUSE PROPOSED GATE HOUSE SECURITY PULL-OFF EXISTING GARAGE TO BE REMOVED PROPOSED STONE WALLS WITH SIGNAGE clarifying their regulations so that they function effectively in a contemporary context."
+PORTION OF WEBER PLACE TO BE REMOVED PROPOSED STORMWATER MANAGEMENT AREA PROPOSED WALKING TRAIL (TYPICAL) PROPOSED MEADOW WETLAND BOUNDARY -12" WIDE GRAVEL SURFACE FOR EMERGENCY ACCESS PROPOSED LAWN SCULPTURE GARDEN RESERVED LAND FOR ROAD WIDENING PURPOSES WF LANDS OF THE CITY OF NEW YOR PROPOSED EXERCISE STATION (TYPICAL) PROPOSED GATE HOUSE CONSTRUCT/REPAIR STONE WALLS ALONG COONEY HILL ROAD EXISTING PAVEMENT TO BE REMOVED ູງແມ່ນແມ່ນ 0 .....
+PROPOSED STONE WALLS WITH SIGNAGE PROPOSED WATER QUALITY FOREBAY CONSTRUCT/REPAIR STONE WALLS ALONG KING STREET PROPOSED STORMWATER MANAGEMENT POND PROPOSED GATE HOUSE PROPOSED GATE HOUSE SECURITY PULL-OFF EXISTING GARAGE TO BE REMOVED PROPOSED STONE WALLS WITH SIGNAGE

+Section 4.4 of the Comprehensive Plan (page 34) recommends that the Town should "undertake a comprehensive analysis of the office and commercial zones, with the goal of streamlining and clarifying their regulations so that they function effectively in a contemporary context."
 Additionally, this Section specifically mentions the Project Site as an appropriate site for the introduction of residential uses.
 It also mentions the IBM property, which was recently rezoned for senior housing: